vacp2p/vac.dev/_posts/2020-11-10-waku-v2-ethereum-messaging.md

 In an effort to solve some of its immediate problems, we forked Whisper into Waku and formalized it with a proper specification.
 This solved immediate bandwidth issues for light nodes, introduced rate limiting for better spam protection, improved historical message support, etc.

-If you are interested in this journey, checkout the EthCC talk Dean and I gave in Paris earlier this year https://www.youtube.com/watch?v=6lLT33tsJjs
+If you are interested in this journey, checkout the [EthCC talk Dean and I gave in Paris earlier this year](https://www.youtube.com/watch?v=6lLT33tsJjs).

 Status upgraded to Waku v1 early 2020.
 What next?